metal3d/pifpaf/README.md

 > Some commands need to refresh the screen to display the output, like in `watch`, or for example `top` or `htop`...

-At this time, PifPaf does not support this kind of command.
+At this time, `pifpaf` does not support this kind of command.
 It's a "log" tool, not a "monitor" tool.
 But I try to find a way to support this kind of command.

 > I launched interactive commands, like `vim`, and I can't stop it.

-As for the previous issue, PifPaf is not designed to manage interactive commands.
+As for the previous issue, `pifpaf` is not designed to manage interactive commands.
 It's a "log" tool, not an "interactive" tool.

 ## FAQ